 By late October, the aviation giant, Boeing recorded a slump in profits as the 737 MAX remained grounded.

 In an age where the public expect their news instantaneously, some might consider the first announcement by the airline as slow at 2 hours 16 minutes after the crash.
-However, Ethiopian turned things around by taking control of the situation and the information flow.
-Incorporating their social channels into their overall crisis communication process helped to do that.
-It avoided potential accusations around a lack of information shared with the public or indeed the withholding of information, something other airlines have had to deal with in the past.
+However, Ethiopian still managed to take control of the situation and the information flow.
+They did it by incorporating the social channels into their overall crisis communication process.
+That helped minimise accusations around any information voids or the withholding information, something other airlines have had to deal with in the past.

-Overall the taking control of the message and the effective use of social media minimised any serious reputational damage to the Ethiopian brand.
+Overall the airline’s effective use of social media minimised any serious reputational damage to the Ethiopian brand.
 Proof of that came with Ethiopian announcing in October 2019 a 17% increase in passenger numbers and an operating revenue jump of 30% for the financial year July 2018 – June 2019.

 At the time of writing this article, the 737 MAX8 is still grounded.